-Applied appropriately, essential oils are highly beneficial antimicrobial, skin healing, psycho-emotional, and ‘scentual’ agents.
-However, they comprise of a mixture of highly concentrated odorous organic chemicals and, as such, require careful handling and considered application.
+Applied appropriately, essential oils are highly beneficial antimicrobial, skin healing, psycho-emotional, pleasant ‘scentual’ agents.

 Safe Use and Application Guidelines

 - Only purchase essential oils stored in amber or dark blue glass bottles with ‘dropper top’ lids (to ensure careful measurement and prevent spillage or accidental ingestion).
-Some suppliers place the essential oil filled glass bottle in an additional canister that acts to prevent light infiltration.
+Some suppliers place the essential oil filled glass bottle in an additional canister, or sleeve, that prevents light infiltration.

 - Check the sell-by date before use and make a note of the date of purchase (essential oils oxidise rapidly when exposed to oxygen in the atmosphere, therefore, they have a limited shelf life): 2 years if unopened; 1 year once opened (citrus oils, such as mandarin or lemon, 6 months once opened).